SamuelBagattin/terraform-aws-github-oidc-provider/modules/github_actions_assumable_role/README.md

 <!-- BEGIN_TF_DOCS -->
 # Github Actions Assumable Role Module
-This module creates a role and many policies attachments
+This module creates a role that can be assumed by github actions

 ## Requirements